Iván Völgyes Award

 5., László Czirják

 A long-time AmCham supporter, who is playing an outstanding and exemplary role in developing and furthering Hungarian-American business relations.
 He is a U.S.-born citizen holding dual U.S. and Hungarian citizenship and has resided in Hungary since 1992.
-He received a Masters in Business Administration (MBA) and a Bachelor of Science in Industrial Engineering, both with honours, from Columbia University in New York.
+He received a

 6., István Gyarmati